 There are many different kinds of diplexers.
 Passive diplexers offer a little more than combiners.
 They take two signals(one from the Sat and another from the ANT) that won’t interfere with each other and put them on the same cable.

 Active diplexers add power to the line to limit the amount of loss that happens when signals move through a system.
 Active diplexers can also shift frequencies so that they work together.
 When a diplexer does this, the diplexer would also be a modulator.

 How to use a Diplexer

 Diplexers are useful because cables are a lot more complex than they look.
 When we look at a cable we see a long line made of wire.
-In fact, that wire can carry many different frequencies.
-That’s why you get many channels they all exist in different places on the wire.
+That wire can carry many different frequencies.
+That’s why you get many channels.
+They all exist in different places on the wire.
 The FCC makes sure that broadcast signals don’t interfere with each other.
 Also, cable satellite companies make sure their channels are on different frequencies from each other.